uga-libraries/bags/README.md

 This script is primarily used in the accessioning workflow when an accession is too big for a single bag.
 Loose files should be put into folders prior to running the script.
-The script will skip any files and any folder that ends with _bags, where it is the subfolders that will be bagged.
+The script will skip any files and any folder that ends with _bags, which indicates the subfolders will be bagged.

 ### delete_new_temp.py